King Kashyapa of Sigiriya

 Photo: Lotus flower in a pond at Sigiriya

-King Kasyapa (Kashyapa) is best remembered for constructing the breathtaking Sigiriya Rock Fortress in central Sri Lanka, a 5th-century marvel with stunning gardens, frescoes and Sky Palace atop a massive 600ft high pillar of solid rock.
-Kasyapa ruled the Anuradhapura Kingdom in Sri Lanka from 473 to 495 CE.
-His story is not just about grandeur but also of palace intrigue, patricide, and personal tragedy.
-Today, Sigiriya, Kasyapa's masterpiece, stands as a UNESCO World Heritage Site and a testament to a historical figure who left an indelible mark on the world's cultural heritage.
+Kashyapa (Kasyapa) is best remembered for building the impressive 1500 year old Sigiriya Rock Fortress with its Sky Palace on top of a 600-foot-high pillar of solid rock in Sri Lanka.
+He ruled the Anuradhapura Kingdom in Sri Lanka from 473 to 495 CE.
+Today, Sigiriya, Kashyapa's masterpiece, stands as a UNESCO World Heritage Site and a testament to a historical figure who left an indelible mark on the world's cultural heritage.

 SIGIRIYA - Novel